kroniak/alfa-fullstack-workshop/src/client/README.md

-# this is folder for clents src projects
+# this is folder for UI client src projects